AdaCore/learn/content/courses/ada-idioms/chapters/programming_by_extension.rst

        end record;
     end Integer_Stacks;

 The array type :ada:`Content` is required for the :ada:`Stack` record component because anonymously-typed array components are illegal.
-Clients have no business using the type :ada:`Content` directly so although it would be legal to declare it in the public part, declaration in the private part is proper.
+Clients have no business using the type :ada:`Content` directly so although it would be legal to declare it in the public part, declaration in the private part is more appropriate.

 Likewise, a function called to provide the default initial value for a private type's component must be declared prior to the reference.
 If the function is